goldfix/motioneyeos_ext/README.md

 Please visit the DietPi website to collect more info to install and configure your Raspberry Pi.

 - Install DietPi OS on your Raspberry Pi.
-- Connect via ssh to your Raspberry Pi where Motioneyeos is installed (eg.: `ssh root@192.168.1.50`)
+- Connect via ssh to your Raspberry Pi where DietPi is installed (eg.: `ssh root@192.168.1.50`)
 - Switch to `root` user.
 - Run the command: